4 Types of Feedback from Customers & How to Address Them

 7. Monitor onboarding data

 Your onboarding is another form of user feedback.
-You can use Google Analytics or a dedicated SaaS product analytics tool to discover what percentage of users are completing your onboarding process.
+You can use an embedded analytics tool like Google Analytics or a dedicated SaaS product analytics tool to discover what percentage of users are completing your onboarding process.
 Also, check stats from onboarding emails and guided tours.
 If your stats are bad, that’s a sign that you aren’t putting the right features front and center, you’re marketing to the wrong audience, or your product isn’t as useful as it should be.

 8. Check customer support chats for trends